 In 2019, the U.N.
 Development Programme launched Accelerator Labs, a program to identify, track, and help scale startups that address environmental problems and poverty.
 The U.S. State Department, meanwhile, opened its Office of Global Partnerships in 2008, which works with the private sector to advance diplomatic and development interests abroad.
 The United States Agency for International Development has also launched multiple private sector funding programs such as Catalyze, which also combines public and private sector resources to cultivate new businesses in the Global South.

 Many of these programs have adopted elements of American startup culture and are betting on the idea that Shark Tank–style entrepreneurism can help spur innovation and economic development.
 Startup competitions, hackathons, and pitch events do have the potential to spark innovative solutions, especially to engineering problems.
-But the startup-ification of places like Addis Abeba has also rerouted development funds and support toward middle- and upper-middle-class founders, often at the expense of rural communities that depend on agriculture.
+But the startup-ification of places like Addis Ababa has also rerouted development funds and support toward middle- and upper-middle-class founders, often at the expense of rural communities that depend on agriculture.

-“The [startup] scene is highly dominated by people with educated families, exposure to international media, and access to the internet,” says Anteneh Tesfaye, founder of the digital media company Shega, which covers startup and innovation news in Addis Abeba.
+“The [startup] scene is highly dominated by people with educated families, exposure to international media, and access to the internet,” says Anteneh Tesfaye, founder of the digital media company Shega, which covers startup and innovation news in Addis Ababa.
 “You have a family that backs you up — upper-middle class.”

 Lilly Irani, a communication and science studies professor at University of California, San Diego, wrote about this dynamic in India for her 2019 book Chasing Innovation.
 She argues that many resources provided by governments and NGOs in the last decade have sought to “formalize entrepreneurs as agents of development.”
 That process, she writes, has prioritized the desires and visions of an emergent technocratic class over those of less privileged citizens.